Managing Swimming Pool Water Like a Pro

 Maintaining a healthy and enjoyable balance in swimming pool water chemistry is not always as easy as it seems.
 The type of water your have (salt or chlorinated), the PH and calcium levels and the type of plaster you have will all play a role.
 We recommend you discuss this with your pool builder in detail to make sure you have the right formula in mind for your pool.

-Charles Elfert is the President of Pleasure Aquatech Pools – a custom pool builder since 1994.
-Pleasure Pools designs and builds swimming pools as well as helping pool owners maintain their pools through education and teaching.
+Charles Elfert is the President of Pleasure Pools – a New Orleans pool company since 1994.
+Pleasure Pools designs and builds custom pools as well as helping pool owners maintain their pools through education and teaching.